Portugal health minister quits after pregnant Indian woman dies; probe ordered | Health

 The 34-year-old Indian woman reportedly suffered a cardiac arrest during an ambulance transfer from Santa Maria hospital, which had no vacancies in the neonatology service, to another hospital in the capital.

-But on Tuesday, the government said in a statement that Temido had ''realized that she no longer had the conditions to remain in office''.
+But on Tuesday, the government said in a statement that Temido had ''realised that she no longer had the conditions to remain in office''.

 Portugal's Prime Minister Antonio Costa said the woman's death was ''the last straw'' that led to Temido's resignation, the report quoted Portugal's Lusa news agency as saying.